 Mason Bees are active during the spring and/or summer.
 During the winter they hibernate, waiting out the cold winter to emerge the following spring.
 Immediately after emerging from their cocoons, they mate and the cycle begins again.
 The overwintering period, allows us to harvest cocoons from their nests, examine and clean them to make sure we only sell healthy cocoons.

-Notes on availability of cocoons.
-Usually, cocoons are harvested from October to December and are available to stores immediately after harvest.
+Availability of cocoons.
+Cocoons are harvested in September and are available from October onwards.
 When cocoons are NOT available in stores set out a home for mason bees.
 This will likely attract mason bees and set up a little colony by itself.
 For example, if a nest is set out in Seattle, WA there is a good 75% chance that mason bees will nest in your Mason Bee home.
 This is because many gardeners are managing Mason Bees in Seattle and Vancouver.
 Therefore there are many Mason Bees in the area.

 Leafcutter and Summer Mason bees